Qubit Noise Sensing via Induced Photon Loss in a Superconducting Cavity

 Dressed dephasing arises when frequency noise at the cavity-qubit detuning drives photon exchange between the qubit and the cavity.
 When the qubit is initialized in the ground state and the cavity is populated by a single photon, the dressed-dephasing induced loss rate is given by \cite{boissonneault2009dispersive}

-where $g$ is the qubit-cavity coupling strength and $S_{\delta\omega}(\Delta)$ is the frequency noise PSD evaluated at the cavity-qubit detuning frequency $\Delta\gg g$.
+where $g$ is the cavity-qubit coupling strength and $S_{\delta\omega}(\Delta)$ is the frequency noise PSD evaluated at the cavity-qubit detuning frequency $\Delta\gg g$.
+Equation~\eqref{eq1} shows that the transduction of qubit frequency noise into cavity loss is suppressed by the small hybridization $g^2/\Delta^2$ of the cavity mode with the transmon.
 Since $\kappa_{\mathrm{dd}}$ is directly proportional to $S_{\delta\omega}(\Delta)$, isolating $\kappa_{\mathrm{dd}}$ from the total cavity decay rate would provide a direct measure of the noise at this frequency.
 However, $\kappa_\mathrm{dd}$ enters the total cavity decay rate $\kappa = \kappa_\mathrm{dd} + \kappa_0$ alongside the intrinsic loss rate $\kappa_0$, so a standard lifetime measurement alone cannot distinguish noise-induced loss from intrinsic cavity decay.
 To separate the two contributions, we perform repeated mid-circuit measurements of the qubit during the cavity evolution and compare two decay curves constructed from the same data.
-Discarding all qubit measurement outcomes yields the unconditional photon survival probability $P_1(t) = e^{-\kappa t}$, which reflects the total loss rate.
+Discarding all qubit measurement outcomes yields the unconditional photon survival probability $P_{\ket{1}}(t) = e^{-\kappa t}$, which reflects the total loss rate.
 Post-selecting on trajectories in which every qubit measurement returns the ground state discards runs in which a cavity excitation was transferred to the qubit via a dressed-dephasing event and detected by a subsequent measurement.
 The remaining trajectories comprise two cases: those in which the photon survived, and those in which it was lost without detection — either through intrinsic cavity decay or through a dressed-dephasing event followed by qubit relaxation before the next measurement.
 The conditional photon survival probability is therefore

 where the detection probability $\xi$ is the fraction of photon loss events producing a detectable qubit excitation within a single measurement interval $T_\mathrm{m}$:

 with $\Gamma$ the qubit decay rate.
 In the limit $T_\mathrm{m}\ll 1/\Gamma$, nearly every dressed-dephasing event is detected before the qubit relaxes ($\xi\to\kappa_\mathrm{dd}/\kappa$), while for $T_\mathrm{m}\gg 1/\Gamma$, qubit relaxation between measurements erases the signal ($\xi\to 0$).
 A derivation of Eqs. (\ref{eq2})-(\ref{eq3}) is provided in Supplemental Material \ref{app:post-selection_derivation}.